-With their easy-going dispositions, Rat Terriers make great pets for families with children.
-They’re also good pets for senior citizens.
+With their easy-going dispositions, Rat Terriers make great pets for families with children or older people.

-They normally adapt well to any situation.
-Rat Terriers make a terrific pet for families with young children or senior citizens.
-They do well in apartments and condos, as long as they get their daily walks and runs.
+They usually adapt well to any situation.
+The dogs do well in apartments and condos as long as they get their daily walks and runs.
 And Rat Terriers thrive on love and attention and return it tenfold.

-The only downside of the Rat is that because it was originally bred to be a hunting dog, they are diggers, so don’t plan to toss him or her out in the backyard unsupervised for extended periods of time.
+The only downside of the Rat is that because it was initially bred to be hunting dogs, they are diggers, so don’t plan to toss him or them out in the backyard unsupervised for extended periods.
 If you’re struggling with problem behavior like digging, get pet advice from a trainer.

 Avoid flea markets, backyard breeders, classified ads, and pet stores like the plague.
 They only perpetuate the horrific puppy mills that flood the market with poor-quality pets.
 Spend a few dollars more.
 Find responsible breeders who take pride in the quality of their dogs.

 Or check shelters and rescues.
 As Rat Terriers are a favorite of older people, many are surrendered to shelters and rescues due to nothing more than unfortunate life circumstances.
-Who knows, perhaps your new best friend might be there, patiently waiting for you.
+Perhaps your new best friend might be there, patiently waiting for you.

 Bred to hunt rodents

-Recognized for their astonishing killing skills on farms and rat-infested homes, this terrier breed also became popular with gamblers who used them in fights where they fought against rats.
+Recognized for their outstanding killing skills on farms and rat-infested homes, this terrier breed became popular with gamblers who used them in fights where they fought against rats.

 More breeds were added to the Terrier group blend in the 1890s when British immigrants brought their beloved pets to the U.S. The new mix also included a little Beagle, a dash of Italian Greyhound, a drop of Chihuahua, and a pinch of Miniature Pinscher.

 Not a Jack Russell terrier

 Often confused with the Jack Russell Terrier, the dogs have different profiles and temperaments.
 They come with an “off” button, which most Jackies lack.
-They are normally calmer, barkless, friendlier, and extremely in tune with their moods.
+They are usually calmer, barkless, friendlier, and in tune with their moods.